-For more than 50 years, Arab First UMC has adopted 100+ needy children.
-For Christmas, children are provided with presents, a Bible, a fruit and candy bag, a food box for their family, a photo card for their parents, a “Santa shop,” breakfast, and a program during which the Christmas story is shared.
+For more than 50 years, Arab First UMC has adopted 60-100 needy children.
+For Christmas, children are provided with presents, a Bible, a fruit and candy bag, a food box for their family.
 It is a fun event for our whole church family to be involved in.
 The “Beyond” consists of connecting with these same children before the start of the school year and helping them with their school needs.

 Whether extending a cool bottle of water at the Fall Community Festival or a warm cup of cocoa at the annual Christmas parade, we offer the love of Christ in tangible ways in our community.
 Members can be found at a variety of other community events, such as school faculty breakfast, mealtime for the kids during high school band camp, and whatever comes our way.
 We sharing with others the message that “God loves you and so do we.”